Update: Summer 2018

 Selection of qualified contracting teams

-In December 2017, the CTA selected three qualified contracting teams to develop proposals to design and build the RPM Phase One Project, which will significantly modernize, improve accessibility, and increase rail service in Chicago for decades to come.
+In December 2017, the CTA selected three qualified contracting teams to develop proposals to design and build the RPM Phase One.

 Those teams are: